Choosing a GNU/Linux Distribution

 • It is sponsored by Red Hat.

 • It requires some minimal GNU-Linux bases.
-Like Debian?.

 • As same as Arch, it is a bleeding-edge distribution and the software is pretty updated.